22 Small Saltwater Aquarium Fish for a Spectacular NANO Tank

 Suggested Companions:Clown Gobies, Trimma Gobies, Coral Crouchers in 30-gallon tanks, Eviota, larger non-aggressive fish are also suitable.

-At 2 inches of full-grown body length, the Gumdrop Coral Croucher is small enough saltwater fish to squeeze through crevices, aided by its even tinier pectoral fins.
-These nano fish are more at home in a 15 to 30-gallon reef aquarium with adequate amounts of live rock and branching Small Polyp Stony corals (SPS).
+At 2 inches of full-grown body length, the Gumdrop Coral Croucher fish is a small reef fish that can squeeze through crevices, aided by its even tinier pectoral fins.
+These nano reef fish are more at home in a 15 to 30-gallon reef aquarium with adequate amounts of live rock and branching Small Polyp Stony corals (SPS).

 The Gumdrop Coral Crouchers are members of the Caracanthus genus.